 Restricted countries

 You have to ensure that your VPN will perform while connecting to or being in a restricted country.
-Surfshark offers servers in countries known for network and VPN restrictions – Egypt, Myanmar, Turkey, the UAE, and Uzbekistan.
-To counter network restriction issues, Surfshark offers the NoBorders feature.
+Surfshark offers servers in countries known for network and VPN restrictions, such as Uzbekistan.
+To counter network restriction issues such as geoblocking or government censorship, Surfshark offers the NoBorders feature.
 If Surfshark’s app notices network limitations, it provides you with a selection of the best servers at that moment.

 As for ProtonVPN, they have implemented alternative routing.
-If their software cannot establish a direct connection to their servers, it will route your connection through unblockable third-party services.
-As well as that, they provide the Smart Protocol feature that enables you to connect to Proton VPN even if some VPN protocols or standard ports are restricted.
+If their software cannot connect directly to their servers, it will route your connection through unblockable third-party services.
+As well as that, they offer a Stealth VPN protocol that also allows you to bypass internet censorship and VPN blocks.

 Closing thoughts on server locations

-Surfshark offers more countries and has a more significant server count.
-More servers – less loaded traffic.
+Surfshark offers a slightly bigger number of countries, but both VPN services have a significant server count.
+More servers — less loaded traffic.
 Both VPN services provide complete lists of server countries, so check that out before choosing the right VPN provider for you.

 User-friendliness